Tesla Unveils Trucks It Doesn't Need And A Car It Does

 Swapping the Roadster for the Model 3 also removes the raison d'etre for the Gigafactory.
 Without the enormous capital expenses of the Gigafactory and a new production line for Model 3, Tesla becomes more sound financially, with less debt.

 With the much larger gross margin of the Roadster, Tesla would probably be profitable, even if still saddled with the ridiculous SolarCity merger.
-Tesla would have found its niche as an ultra premium car brand, and be well positioned to introduce a much improved, better made Model S2.
+Tesla would have found its niche as an ultra premium car brand and be well positioned to introduce a much improved, better made Model S2.

 Tesla would become the Apple (AAPL) (as in the days of the early Macs) of the automotive world, profitable but perhaps not taken seriously.
 But Tesla could have built upon that base, as Apple has, whittling down its manufacturing costs, while introducing innovations such as a self-driving car that actually works.
 Eventually, Tesla would have moved down market, introducing the Model 3 sometime around 2025.